WordlessMeteor/LoL-Dragon-Change/README.md

 		- This program supports queries based on <ins>summonerName</ins> and <ins>puuid</ins>.
 		- Thanks to LCU API, even if a summoner sets its profile private, its whole match history and rank data can still be fetched.
 		- Files generated by this program are located under the "召唤师信息（Summoner Information）" folder.
 		- The data resources required in this program are mainly from <ins>CommunityDragon database</ins>, and it's allowed to obtain these data resources **offline**.
-If the user chooses to obtain the data resources offline, <ins>please create a folder named as `离线数据（Offline Data）` in the main directory, open the url of the corresponding data resources and then download them to this new folder.</ins>
+The release zip includes all necessary data resources.
+If these files are lost, when the user chooses to obtain the data resources offline, <ins>please create a folder named as `离线数据（Offline Data）` in the main directory, open the url of the corresponding data resources and then download them to this new folder.</ins>
 		- Since Patch 13.22, **Riot ID** has taken the place of summoner name.
 Therefore, if a summoner's information can't be visited by its summonerName, **please add a "#" and the summoner's tagLine after the gameName.**
 			- **Note:** Open a summoner's profile page in the League Client.
 Keep the mouse cursor stay on his/her gameName.
 You should see a window with the complete Riot ID with the postfixxed tagLine.
 Click to copy it.
 Paste it into the search bar on the top-right corner of the page to search this summoner.
 		- This program supports the following saving modes: